-Like ETIAS, EES will be operated by EU-Lisa.
-EU-Lisa is the European Union’s agency for the operational management of large-scale information systems in the area of freedom, security and justice, while ETIAS is an electronic system that will screen and grant or deny visitors from visa-exempt countries authorization to visit the Schengen Zone.
+Like ETIAS, EES will be operated by EU-Lisa, which is the European Union’s agency for the operational management of large-scale information systems in the area of freedom, security and justice.
+Meanwhile, ETIAS is an electronic system (not a visa) that will screen and grant or deny visitors from visa-exempt countries authorisation to visit the Schengen Zone.

 Aside from the objectives outlined above, the EES also aims to successfully bring about the following benefits:

 - Reducing irregular migration by systematically identifying and addressing individuals that overstay in the Schengen Area

 - Facilitating the management of migration flows